sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   adding payments to the system, allow a quantity and unit price to be included for multiple item purchases/payments.

+* When receiving payments, allow a transaction fee to be set: Allows a transaction fee to be recorded with the payment (eg: The cut taken by services like PayPal, Amazon Payments, Google Wallet, Stripe, etc).

 * When receiving payments, allow recording of sales tax with a default rate of %:
   ASM can calculate and store sales tax/VAT/GST amounts on payments you receive for taxable goods.
 Enabling this option will add a tickbox to all payment